epha29/ETS0460-15/dictionary/README.md

    is a built-in Python method that returns a view object containing all the keys in a dictionary.
 The keys are returned as an iterable object that reflects any changes made to the dictionary.
                      what is the syntax?
    keys_view = dictionary.keys()

+# dict.update().py

+is a built-in Python method that updates a dictionary with key-value pairs from another dictionary or iterable.
+If a key already exists, its value is updated; if not, a new key-value pair is added.

+            what is the syntax?

+dictionary.update().py